aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

   * Return the default state if no arguments are passed
   * Return the `oldState` if the reducer doesn't care about the `action`

-Let's just setup our `BenchReducer` to return it's default state:
+Let's start by just setting up our `BenchReducer` to return it's default state:

 ```javascript
   const BenchReducer = function(oldState = {}, action){